LouisRanjard/matlabHTK/README.md

 * Clean up temporary files

 ### compare_label()
-* compare the annotation similarity between two label files for the same sound file
+* Compare the annotation similarity between two label files for the same sound file
-* conduct a randomization test to assess significance of the similarity score
+* Conduct a randomization test to assess significance of the similarity score
-* write a confusion matrix for the first input label file to the second input label file
+* Write a confusion matrix for the first input label file to the second input label file

 ### plot_label()
-* plot histogram of activity for a given input label
+* Plot histogram of activity for a given input label
-* consecutive time windows are considered and the proportion of the total window duration annotated as the input label is plotted
+* Consecutive time windows are considered and the proportion of the total window duration annotated as the input label is plotted
-* output a csv file indicating the proportions of each time window annotated as the input label
+* Output a csv file indicating the proportions of each time window annotated as the input label